neuroFuzz/surreptitious/README.md

 TODO:

-    - Use logger to log output to file instead of stdout
+    - Allow user to set the path for the log file
-    - is USETOR make sure the target is a routable public ip
     - Improve final output (maybe use colors)
     - Perform nf toolkit updates on a per file basis based on detected changes
     - WTF do I do about UDP ports ???